samnaughtonb/aoc23/README.md

 the input data, but once you have a data structure in the Clojure world representing the salient information, the logic is very trivial to write (see the `maximal-hand` and `valid-bag?` functions.)

+### Day 4

+Sod doing docstrings (already!), slightly fiddlier to build up the data structure representing the totals for part 2 but came out quite nice in the end.